Meet Ean Underdown, Service Desk Engineer. He joined the team in August and has 8 years in the industry, so our customers are in safe hands.

 Then the afternoon is a rinse and repeat of managing anything that comes into the helpdesk.

 3. Tell us something you do that customers might not be aware of.

 As well as reacting to customer queries, a lot of proactive work goes on in the background.
-I check back-ups are working, check monitoring alerts, such as for out-of-date antivirus software.
+I check back-ups are working and check monitoring alerts, such as for out-of-date antivirus software.
 All these things help make everyone’s life a little easier.

 4. What’s the best and worst things about your job?

 Every day is a school day, and we are always learning something new.
 We don’t see the same error messages all the time and often systems do things we may not have seen before.
 We have to research and identify issues and we learn and remember for next time.

 We are custodians of our customers’ IT systems and they trust us to maintain them.
 I love that I enable people to do their job.
 If a server is down, that affects the business and there is satisfaction when customers are happy and we have managed to solve their problem.

 Of course, there are days that are more stressful than others, but that comes with every job and it’s all part of what we do.